 As such, busy agents who spend most of their time out and about will have trouble adjusting to the need to be at a desk every day.
 While there’s no getting around the time commitment, every agent should carve out at least an hour every morning for this sort of cold prospecting anyway.

 Though this product does offer some third-party compatibility, the list is short and that compatibility is limited.
 Transferring data from VORTEX into another management system (say, a CRM your team uses for active business) is a slow and often manual process.

 Analytics are Somewhat Limited

 For those of you who thrive on data and analytics, REDX’s offerings are somewhat limited.
-Though there are some analytics available within the Storm Dialer app, they are noticeably without detail or application.
+Some analytics are available within the Power Dialer app, but they are noticeably without detail or application.
 However, most agents don’t need advanced data on their cold calling time, so while it would be nice, it isn’t something that most will miss.

 Incorrect or Missing Information

 Finally, we’d be remiss if we didn’t mention the reliability issues of the phone number data provided.
 Many of the phone numbers in a contact dossier are from older databases and can include abandoned landline phone numbers.
 In our experience, around 50% of the numbers are actually current and working.

 It is important to point out that while this number seems low, it is par for the course on this sort of lead generation platform, so REDX isn’t underperforming compared to other options.

 Is REDX Worth it for You?